xcapri/wwwppp/README.md

 Wp Install Brantakan Code :v

 U can edit user/password
-U can edit db information
+,U can edit db information
-U can recode to be powerfull
+,U can recode to be powerfull

 Use : php wpinstall.php list.php